 In the case of poor growing conditions, this is normally too much heat or not enough water or even a combination of both.
 Examine the ground around your squash plant.
 Does the ground appear to be overly dry, even cracked?
-Dig down a few inches.
-The ground a few inches down should be damp, even if the top of the ground appears dry.
-If you find that the soil a few inches down is dry as well, than your plants are most likely suffering from too little water.
-If this is the case, water your plants deeply, this means for at least 15-20 minutes, to replenish the soils water supply.
+Dig down a few inches (8 cm.).
+The ground a few inches (8 cm.) down should be damp, even if the top of the ground appears dry.
+If you find that the soil a few inches (8 cm.) down is dry as well, then your plants are most likely suffering from too little water.
+If this is the case, water your plants deeply– this means for at least 15 to 20 minutes, to replenish the soil’s water supply.

-Also make note of the temperature over the time that your squash was aborting its fruit.
+Also, make note of the temperature over the time that your squash was aborting its fruit.
 Was it unusually warm for that time of year?
-A row over or shading of some kind over your squash plants can help to combat problems of high temperatures.
+A row cover or shading of some kind over your squash plants can help to combat problems of high temperatures.

 The other reason a squash plant might abort its fruit is poor pollination.
 Poor pollination can happen for a few reasons.

 The first is that there is a lack of pollinating insects in your garden.
-This is an issue that is affecting more and more gardeners as the honeybee population in the US is becoming scarce.
-The once common honeybee is not as prevalent as it once was.
-To see if this is the issue, check your squash plants in the morning.
-Watch to see if any pollinating insects are around your squash.
+This is an issue that is affecting more and more gardeners as the honeybee population in the United States is becoming scarce.
+The once common honeybee isn’t as prevalent as it once was.
+To see if this is the issue, check your squash plants in the morning to see if any pollinating insects are around your squash.
 If not, you may want to take steps to attract more of these kinds of beneficial insects to your garden.
-While honeybees were once the most common pollinator, it is not the only one.
-Some alternative pollinators include mason bees, wasps and bumble bees.
+While honeybees were once the most common pollinator, they are not the only ones.
+Some alternative pollinators include mason bees, wasps, and bumblebees.
 Setting up hospitable habitats for alternative pollinators will help attract them to your yard.

 If this is the case, you may need to hand pollinate your squash flowers.
 If you can locate one male flower on any of the vines, you can use a paintbrush to transfer some of the pollen from that single flower into all of your female flowers.

-Which squash plants aborting their fruit is frustrating; fortunately, it is something that can be fixed with just a little bit of effort.
+While squash plants aborting their fruit is frustrating, fortunately, it is something that can be fixed with just a little bit of effort.